 Texas Hold’em hand rankings explained

-So how do you know if you’ve got the winning hand?
+How do you know if you’ve got the winning hand?
 This is where poker hand ranking comes in.
-Luckily, even though different poker variants might have different rules, they still follow the same hand rankings and reward the player with the best hand with the pot.
+Luckily, even though different poker variants might have different rules, they still follow the same hand rankings.
 There are over 2.5 million unique five-card hands; thankfully, they can all be divided into 10 categories.
 Here are the Texas Hold’em poker hand categories, from weakest to strongest.

 High card

-If your hand contains five cards that can’t be combined, your hand is worth the highest-ranking card (2 being the lowest and ace the highest.)
-For instance, if you’ve got ace–queen–8–5–2, your hand is an “ace-high.”
-If comparing two high cards ends in a draw, the second highest-ranking cards will be compared to find a winner.
+If your hand contains five cards of different values that can’t be combined, your hand is worth the highest-ranked card (two being the lowest and ace the highest).
+For instance, if you hold A-Q-–8–5–2 with more than one suit, your hand is “ace-high.”
+If comparing two high cards ends in a draw, the second highest-ranked cards will be compared to find a winner.

 One pair